Article

 }

-for key in spatial_keys:
+for key in self._SPATIAL_KEYS:

 if hasattr(record, key):